Jasleen Kaur harassment controversy

-The Jasleen Kaur harassment controversy stemmed from the false allegation of sexual harassment made by Jasleen Kaur against Sarvjeet Singh in 2015 and the events that followed.
-In August 2015, Jasleen Kaur, a woman from Delhi posted a photo of Sarvjeet Singh on Facebook, alleging that Singh had sexually harassed her.
+The Jasleen Kaur harassment controversy stemmed from the allegation of sexual harassment made by Jasleen Kaur against Sarvjeet Singh in 2015 and the events that followed.
+In August 2015, Jasleen Kaur, a woman from Delhi posted, a photo of Sarvjeet Singh on Facebook, alleging that Singh had sexually harassed her.
 The post went viral on social media in India, garnering widespread attention.
-National celebrities and politicians provided Kaur with widespread support for raising her voice against eve-teasing and sexual harassment on social media.
+National celebrities and politicians supported Kaur for raising her voice against eve-teasing and sexual harassment on social media.

-The Chief Minister of Delhi, Arvind Kejriwal also tweeted in support of Kaur, calling it ‘an act of bravery’.
-Singh was arrested on charges of sexual harassment the next day (of which he would later be acquitted).
+The then Chief Minister of Delhi, Arvind Kejriwal also tweeted in support of Kaur, calling it ‘an act of bravery’.
+Singh was arrested on charges of sexual harassment (of which he would later be acquitted) the next day.
 The following day, Singh posted bail.
 Indian media, including national news channels, labelled Singh as a "National Pervert" and "Delhi ka Darinda" (Delhi's predator).
-The event has brought a lot of media attention to misuse of laws by women, including false rape accusation cases.
+Singh acknowledged that there had been a disagreement between him and Kaur, but denied harassing Kaur.
 A few days after the incident, an eyewitness vouched for Singh's innocence which brought credibility to Singh's account.
-In October 2019, an Indian court acquitted Singh of all the charges and he was held innocent.
-Jasleen Kaur responded that she will continue to fight, while Sarvjeet Singh filed a petition seeking criminal enquiry against Kaur for false accusations, which was later dismissed by Delhi High Court.
+In October 2019, an Indian court acquitted Singh of all the charges and he was pronounced innocent.
+Kaur responded that she will continue to fight, while Singh filed a petition seeking criminal enquiry against Kaur for false accusations, which was later dismissed by Delhi High Court.

+The event brought media attention to misuse of laws by women in India, including cases of false rape accusation.

 Events

 Background

-On August 23, 2015, Kaur, a former student of Delhi University posted a picture of a man and alleged that he passed obscene comments at her during an argument on road.
-After the post went viral, Singh was arrested a local police under sections 354A (Sexual harassment), 506 (Punishment for criminal intimidation) and 509 (Word, gesture or act intended to insult the modesty of a woman) of the Indian Penal Code.
+On August 23, 2015, Kaur, a former student of Delhi University posted a picture of a man and alleged that he passed obscene comments at her during an argument on the street.
+After the post went viral, Singh was arrested by local police under sections 354A (Sexual harassment), 506 (Punishment for criminal intimidation) and 509 (Word, gesture or act intended to insult the modesty of a woman) of the Indian Penal Code.